Ry-Squid/Gate-To-Stars/Hud-Options.md

 # HUD Options

-### The GATE TO STARS collection includes carefully designed HUD presets, tailored for different player preferences:
+### The GATE TO STARS collection includes carefully designed HUD presets, tailored for different player preferences.
-Important: When installing any HUD preset, make sure to let it overwrite the previous HUD preset.
+Important: All HUD presets are already installed in MO2 under the HUD PRESET separator.
+When switching presets, make sure to overwrite the previous one.

 Choose the option that best suits your playstyle!